immunant/c2rust/docs/README-developers.md

 # Setting up a development environment

-There are three ways to build the C2Rust project:
+There are two ways to build the C2Rust project:

 - [Using **Docker**](../docker/).
 - **Manually**, as explained below.